-Created in the spirit of "Goins' Encyclopedia of Cutlery Markings," this nearly 500-page volume is a major resource for historians, collectors, and anyone with an interest in traditional crafts.
+Created in the spirit of "Goins' Encyclopedia of Cutlery Markings," this huge volume is a major resource for historians, collectors, and anyone with an interest in traditional crafts.
+An extensive bibliography is provided

 Reviewed by Knife World Staff